 |Tax||Is your interest tax deductible?
 This is based on whether it’s your primary residence or an investment property.||The after tax return from investments will vary based on the level of franking credits and concessional capital gains as well as your tax position.|

 |Time horizon||It’s a safer option to pay down the mortgage if the period remaining on it is less than 3 years.||The longer you have to pay your mortgage, the more attractive investing becomes.
 You have a better chance of earning more than the mortgage interest rate from your investments.|

-|Safety buffer||You need to build significant safety buffer and be ahead on mortgage repayments before considering investing.||Make sure investments can be easily sold should your circumstances suddenly require you to pay down more of the mortgage.|
+|Safety buffer||You need to build a significant safety buffer and be ahead on mortgage repayments before considering investing.||Make sure your investments can be easily sold should your circumstances suddenly require you to pay down more of the mortgage.|

-|Income certainty||If your work income is less certain it makes more sense to pay down your mortgage.||If your work income is stable, investing is more attractive.
+|Income certainty||If your income is less certain it makes more sense to pay down your mortgage.||If your work income is stable, investing is more attractive.
 There’s less risk you’ll need to sell down your portfolio early to meet mortgage repayments.|

 This article was originally published in October 2019 and updated in February 2021 with current information.